rakibulhasanristak/Assingment-5/README.md

 querySelector	CSS Selector	The first matching element	N/A querySelectorAll	CSS Selector	NodeList (array-like)	No

-Export to Sheets
-2. How do you create and insert a new element into the DOM?
+2.How do you create and insert a new element into the DOM?
 Creating and inserting an element is a two-step process:

 Create the Element: You first create the element in memory using the document.createElement() method.
 This doesn't make it appear on the page yet.